mauroalberti/VectorFieldCalc/example_data/readme.txt

-Example Dataset for QGis plugin: VectorFieldCalc by M. Alberti
+Example Dataset for QGis plugin: VectorFieldCalc by M. Alberti All data are in WGS84 - UTM57S

-These data represent glacial flow velocities for an Antarctic glacier and an example of initial point for pathline calculation.
+These data represent glacial flow velocities for an Antarctic glacier and two examples of initial points for pathline calculation, forward and backward.
 See http://www.malg.eu/glacial_flows.php for more details.